-NDDB concerns about safety versus cost considerations will likely be adequately addressed through the above departmental recommendations and the posting of an appropriate reclamation bond noted above in NDDB recommendation #2.
+NDDB concerns about safety versus cost considerations will likely be adequately addressed through implementation of departmental recommendations and the posting of an appropriate reclamation bond noted in NDDB recommendation #2.
+As well, NDDB notes that CZN has recently engaged SNC-Lavalin Inc. to complete a

-NDDB further notes that CZN has recently engaged SNC-Lavalin Inc. to complete a Feasibility Study on the Prairie Creek Mine which is expected to be completed by the end of 2011.
+Feasibility Study on the Prairie Creek Mine which is expected to be completed by the end of 2011.